-Busy Philipps’s Daughter Dressed up Like Her for Halloween, and It’s Uncanny
+Busy Philipps’s Daughter Dressed up as Her for Halloween, and It’s Uncanny

 Celebrity daughters looking like their celebrity moms isn’t a new thing.
 We’ve seen it happen with Suri Cruise and Katie Holmes, and, obviously, time and again with Ava Philippe and Reese Witherspoon.
 But we have to admit: Busy Philipps‘s recent Instagram of her daughter dressing like her for Halloween has to take the cake for most uncanny celebrity-mom-daughter doppelgänger ever.

-On Friday, the 38-year-old actress posted a photo of her 9-year-old daughter, Birdie Leigh Silverstein, dressed exactly like her for what we presume to be an early Halloween the costume.
+On Friday, the 38-year-old actress posted a photo of her 9-year-old daughter, Birdie Leigh Silverstein, dressed exactly like her for what we presume to be an early Halloween costume.
 In the photo, Birdie, dressed in oversized white sunglasses, a boho floral-print dress, and spiffy white sneakers, can be seen carrying a measuring glass filled with coffee while looking at an iPhone.

 Judging from how engrossed she looks with her iPhone (which sports a phone case with the phrase, “chill pills), Birdie, who also had her hair tied up in a very Busy Philipps high ponytail and was wearing dangly poof-ball earrings, is clearly trying to channel the actress-turned-social media star.
-(If you didn’t know, Philipps’s LOL-inducing Instagram stories are to die for.)
+(If you don’t follow her yet, Philipps’s hilarious Instagram stories are to die for.)

 MORE: 21 Random Questions for Busy Philipps